 Nuclear fusion is the energy source of the future.
 It is what provides the sun and the stars with the energy to shine continuously for billions of years.
+Fusion has been used here on earth to produce nuclear bombs, but has not yet been controlled so that we can obtain useful energy.
+We will try to show how fusion works, and describe current efforts to tame this limitless energy source. |

 The nuclei used by the sun, and in experiments on earth, that undergo fusion, are two isotopes of hydrogen called deuterium and tritium.